codemistic/Web-Development/Github Search Profile App/Readme.md

 This App searches the Github Profile and shows Info regarding the User.

-YOU NEED TO DO THIS BEFORE RUNNING THE APP ON LIVESERVER:
+YOU NEED TO RUN THIS COMMAND BEFORE RUNNING THE APP ON LIVESERVER:

 ```
 npm install axios